namanbhandari1/capstone/Technical Report.md

 This technical report provides a sequential summary of the technical steps taken to process, explore, define, analyze, and draw conclusions from my data.
 In it, I outline the core tactics, methodologies, and libraries used in this project.

+Note: notebooks \#1-4 cannot be run as they rely on certain pkl files that are not available in this GitHub repository.

 ## Data from CMS via Kaggle

 The Centers for Medicare & Medicaid Services (CMS) Center for Consumer Information & Insurance